PigeonMan05/Twitch-Unfollow-Script/README.md

 # Twitch Unfollow Script

 This is a Python script that mass unfollows Twitch channels.
-I made this since my account was hacked and mass followed over 900 channels, and since Twitch no longer offers that kind of support and since the websites that use to do this don't work anymore.
-I made this.
+I made this just because my account was hacked and followed over 900 channels.
+Just thought I'd post it here for others to use!

 All credit doesn't go to me, I used [TobiasPankner](https://github.com/TobiasPankner)'s [Twitch-Unfollower](https://github.com/TobiasPankner/Twitch-Unfollower/tree/master) for reference.
 Without their code, I probably wouldn't have been able to make this.